 Along with a storyteller, visual artist and a songwriter Seamus recently completed work as the resident poet on the Stories We Could Tell project (runner up in the Rochdale Diversity Awards 2016); working with young people including asylum seekers, young people in care and young people with mental health issues to empower them whilst developing skills and confidence.
 In 2017 the successful project will work with more young people and Seamus will again be the resident poet as well as supporting other writing and technical aspects of the programme.

 As an environmentalist, with a degree in Ecology to go alongside an HND in Graphic Design and a Post Graduate Certificate in Education, 20 years in IT support, a creative career, a few years of teaching and six years promoting cycling Seamus is a rare combination of scientist and creative; prone perhaps to thinking (and talking) too much.
-He currently teaches 2 days a week working with young people who have severe social and behavioural issues, including young people in care and those on the autistic scale, at a special needs school in Stockport.
+He currently teaches 2 days a week working with young people who have severe social and behavioural issues, including young people in care and those on the autistic scale.

 He produced his first short collection of poetry “Thinking Too Much” in 2015 with poems inviting the reader to think about life, family, nature, politics, justice, peace and society – the book can be purchased using the links HERE.